monsieurbadia/zhoo/README.md

 ## easy webassembly

-bring your program to the web will be super simple. add the `wasm` keyword et voilà!
+bring your program to the web will be super simple. add the `wasm` keyword et voilà! but keep in mind that wasm can be use to do some other stuff than web ;)

 <p align="center">
   <img src="./misc/overview/zhoo-wasm.png" />